Duchemil/Duchemil/README.md

 ## 🚀 Projects

-This is a work in progress section and will be filled later with more visual projects, for now you can my projects' code.
+This is a work in progress section and will be filled later with more visual projects, for now you can directly check my projects' code.

 ## 🔧 Skills